 Playbook used: Lapsed Client Reactivation

 We deployed PostKnock's Lapsed Client Reactivation playbook configured for the salon vertical.
 The 380-client list was segmented by stylist (each of the 4 stylists had a roughly 95-client lapsed pool from her own book).
-Each stylist got input on creative copy for her own segment — the playbook supports stylist-attributed personalization out of the box.
+Each stylist got input on creative copy for her own segment.
+The playbook supports stylist-attributed personalization out of the box.

-Wave 1 was a 4x6 postcard with a stylist-attributed greeting ("It's been 11 weeks since your last appointment with [Stylist First Name] — she'd love to see you back"), a soft offer (a complimentary deep-conditioning treatment with the next color service, no discount on the color itself), and a QR code linking to the stylist's specific booking calendar.
+Wave 1 was a 4x6 postcard with a stylist-attributed greeting ("It's been 11 weeks since your last appointment with [Stylist First Name], she'd love to see you back"), a soft offer (a complimentary deep-conditioning treatment with the next color service, no discount on the color itself), and a QR code linking to the stylist's specific booking calendar.
 Including the stylist's actual handwriting-style signature (rendered consistently across the campaign) added a relationship-feel that generic salon mailers miss.

-Three days after Wave 1, each stylist personally texted 2-3 of her highest-value lapsed clients (not all 95 — just the 2-3 she most wanted back) with a short note referencing the postcard.
-This is where stylist-driven retention works — it's relationship, not throughput.
+Three days after Wave 1, each stylist personally texted 2-3 of her highest-value lapsed clients (not all 95, just the 2-3 she most wanted back) with a short note referencing the postcard.
+This is where stylist-driven retention works.
+It's relationship, not throughput.
 Wave 2 dropped at week 4 with different creative (a seasonal-color-trend angle with the same stylist attribution).
 Total: 760 pieces, 6-week campaign.

 Campaign timeline